johnbilliris/Azure-Integration-Services-Workshop/README.md

 ## Azure API Management (APIM) – Hands-On Guide

 APIM allows organizations to publish and manage APIs at scale, acting as a secure front door to backend services.
-This hands-on exercise will guide you through creating an API Management instance, adding a simple API, and testing it.
+This hands-on exercise will guide you through creating an API Management instance, adding APIs, adding policies, and testing.

 ### Skill Objective: API Management